 Okay so the last thing is the inevitable, kids are at college, they're young, they're away from home, they're probably experimenting with alcohol, hopefully not but let's assume all worse case scenarios, it's very important that number one, that the kids travel in packs, especially if you might be drinking.
 A lot of the times kids that are underaged don't really know their limits when it comes to alcohol and they often cross over that line of being from a buzz to inebriated to actually wasted very very quickly, so traveling in packs and making sure that you guys have good friends that are gonna keep you safe as you guys are out experimenting college.

 Okay so number one, make sure you confirm the make, model, color of the car.
 In addition to confirming the license plate and the driver as well before you get into that car.

 Number two, wait indoors whenever possible to make the driver actually call you so you can talk to a live person.
 Number three, share that ride especially when you are by yourself, with friends or family.

 Remember all you have to do is swipe up once you've confirmed that ride and you can share with whomever you'd like.
 And if you're gonna be drinking and you think that you've drank too much, you probably drank too much, stay within the boundaries and keep a cold head about yourself so that you can actually make good decisions.

 Make sure that you guys are safe, have fun and I hope this video helps you guys a lot.

-If you're interested in learning more about the Dragon Gym's Martial Arts and Self Defense Programs, I suggest you book a free orientation and intro lesson at one of locations in Exton, Malvern or Berwyn.
+If you're interested in trying it out or learning more about the Dragon Gym's Martial Arts and Self Defense Programs, I suggest you book your first lesson at one of locations in Exton, Malvern or Berwyn.

 It also gives us a chance to find out more about you and your goals.
 You can tell us what matters most to you when it comes to martial arts, fitness and self-defense.
 We'll help you get matched with the best possible program.